1ycx/WuxiaWorld/README.md

 # About:
 <h4>Python Script To Copy WW Chapters Into EPUB File.</h4>

-Copies The Novel Chapters Along With Novel Details And Sometimes 'Not' The Cover Image (IDK Why ?
+Copies The Novel Chapters Along With Novel Details And Sometimes(Once Every 6-10 Times Code Is Run) 'Not' The Cover Image (IDK Why ?
 Maybe Because Of BeautifulSoup4 Internal Problem).

 Just Enter The Novel URL And You're Done!